Sailja/Queue/README.md

 # Queue
-Implementation of queues to codes based on application of queues can be found here.
+Implementation of queues and codes based on application of queues can be found here.